kmille36/vscode-dev-containers/SUPPORT.md

 ## How to file issues and get help

-This project primarily uses GitHub Issues to track bugs and feature requests.
+This project primarily uses GitHub Issues to track bugs and feature requests..

 1. For bugs and feature requests pertaining to the **development containers and associated images** in this repository, please search the [existing issues](https://github.com/microsoft/vscode-dev-containers/issues) before filing new issues to avoid duplicates.
 For new issues, file your bug or feature request as a new Issue.